-The Government of Senegal provides the public with limited budget information.
+The Government of Pakistan provides the public with limited budget information.

-The Government of Senegal is weak in providing the public with opportunities to engage in the budget process.
+The Government of Pakistan is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Senegal is adequate.
+Budget oversight by the legislature in Pakistan is weak.

-Budget oversight by the supreme audit institution in Senegal is limited.
+Budget oversight by the supreme audit institution in Pakistan is adequate.

-- Increase the comprehensiveness of the Executive’s Budget Proposal by presenting information on the classification of expenditures for future years and the classification of revenues for future years.
+- Increase the comprehensiveness of the Executive’s Budget Proposal and the In-Year Reports.

 - Establish credible and effective mechanisms (i.e., public hearings, surveys, focus groups) for capturing a range of public perspectives on budget matters.